 You have access to a wide range of prescription medications.
-Your provider can use our preferred drug lists (PDLs) to prescribe effective and affordable medications for you.
+Your provider can use our prescription drug lists (PDLs) to prescribe effective and affordable medications for you.

 Preferred generic and brand name medications are available for a Tier I and Tier II copay.
 Non-preferred medications, as well as some medications not listed, are covered at a higher Tier III or Tier IV copay.